Summer Ethnographic Field Methods in Oaxaca (Anthropology 520)

 For a list of summer abroad scholarships provided by SDSU, please visit the Education Abroad Scholarships website.

-The program cost for 2020 is approximately $3,000 (subject to change).
+The program cost for 2022 is approximately $3,400-$3,800 (price may vary).
 The price includes 4 weeks of accommodation in a hostel, travel insurance, and College of Extended Studies tuition fees for three units.
 You are responsible for airfare, ground transportation, and food.

 Space is limited.
 Students are encouraged to apply early.
 Early applications will be given priority.